Coronavirus and the resulting social distancing regulations lead to a sudden increase in remote work and a heavy reliance on remote work tools.

 It also left many companies wondering how to host a virtual conference, as they needed to quickly make the transition from in-person events to online ones.
-Many companies, especially those unsure of how to host a successful virtual conference in 2020, opted to completely cancel these events instead.
+Many companies, especially those unsure of how to host a successful virtual conference, opted to completely cancel these events instead.

 But now that remote work and online-only events and seminars are the new normal, your business needs to adapt and learn how to host a virtual conference that’s just as impactful as an in-person one.